Blockchain-Learning-Group/dapp-fundamentals/course-content/Prerequisites.md

 ```
 pip3 install pysha3==1.0.2
 ```
+---

-*If a late enough version of chrome cannot be installed and therefore metamask will not work proceed with dockerized chrome version.*
+*In the rare case where you machine is constrained to an older version of chrome and therefore metamask will not work proceed with dockerized chrome version.*

-*NOTE still experimental!*
+*NOTE still experimental and not recommended!*

 ## 3. Dockerized Chrome Configuration
-- All development dependencies configured within docker container.
-- All development will conducted within the local mahcine's environment.
-- Chrome will be run inside the docker container and all work shall live within its environment.

 1. Install Docker
 - [Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04)
 - [MacOS](https://www.docker.com/docker-mac)